🚚 FREE US SHIPPING ON ORDERS OVER $60 🚚

 Well, these questions can be answered in lots of different ways.

 The fastest boat speed record ever was 317.6 MPH.
-It was achieved by a man named Ken War who was using a speedboat he named the Spirit of Australia.
+It was achieved by a man named Ken War, who was using a speedboat named the Spirit of Australia.
 To be fair, though, when that boat made its water speed record run back in 1978, it was powered not by a propeller but by a jet engine.
 Most boats don't go quite that fast (and we're thankful for that).

 Motorboats designed primarily for speed - known as rum-runners in decades past and often called cigarette boats (due to their slender shape) or simply go-fast boats today - can achieve speeds up to 90 MPH with relative ease over calm flat waters.